Esubaalew/esubaalew.github.io/src/content/wegoch/cafe-talk.md

 One Sunday afternoon, I went to the library at 12:00.
 By 4:00, I suddenly remembered the café food, and an unplanned hunger hit me.
 The annoying thing is that on Sundays, the café doesn't open for dinner until 5:00 PM.
 I tried to stay in the library until 4:30, but I couldn't.
 I stopped reading and tried to distract myself with a video on my phone, but it didn't work.
 Finally, I left the library and stood far enough from the café so people wouldn't judge me, scrolling through my phone while waiting for the exact moment to pounce.

 Minutes later, I saw that same friend who usually goes with me coming from the main gate.
 His walk was just short of a run.
-To an observer, he looked like someone who had just heard bad news or was rushing to save a life—not like someone rushing for his stomach.
+To an observer, he looked like someone who had just heard bad news or was rushing to save a life - not like someone rushing for his stomach.

 I knew exactly where he was headed.
 Since I was on the path to the café, he saw me and smiled.